 - Raptor-safe guidelines for all new electrical construction

-- Effective ways to modify existing poles and lines to make them safe for birds
+- Effective ways to change current poles and lines to make them safe for birds

 You can learn more in the booklet, Our Bird Story (pdf).